jquast/wcwidth/README.rst

 --------

 This library is used in:

 - `jquast/blessed`_, a simplified wrapper around curses.

-- `python-prompt-toolkit`_, a Library for building powerful interactive command lines in Python.
+- `jonathanslenders/python-prompt-toolkit`_, a Library for building powerful interactive command lines in Python.

 Additional tools for displaying and testing wcwidth is found in the ``bin/`` folder of this project (github link: `wcwidth/bin`_).
 They are not distributed